beverleysun/vex-robotics-starstruck-2016-2017/README.md

 ### Westlake Girls 2904C

-Compilation of all the code I wrote for our robot.\s\s Combining multiple files of different versions to have one final copy of code.
+Compilation of all the code I wrote for our robot.
+Combining multiple files of different versions to have one final copy of code.

 Team Members: